kit-data-manager/webpage/index.markdown

 background="assets/images/metadata.jpg"
 title="MetaStore"
 subtitle="Store metadata consistently"
-content="MetaStore is a research data repository service storing metadata documents and schemas.
-By associating each document with a schema and validating it, quality and consistency are maintained.
-Supports JSON and XML."
+content="MetaStore is a research data repository software for storing metadata documents and schemas.
+Quality and consistency are ensured by associating and validating each document against a schema.
+It supports JSON and XML."
 %}

 {% include card.html tags="restful"